alinnman/celestial-navigation/WHY.md

 conspirationist movements during the last year, in particular Flat Earth.
-It is very obvious that celestial navigation provides one of the most solid evidence of a spheric Earth you can ever get, and this just by staying on the ground (or sail a ship at sea).
+It is very obvious that celestial navigation provides one of the most solid evidence of a spheric Earth you can ever get, and this just by staying on the ground (or sail a ship at sea) using low-tech eqiuipment.
 No spaceflight is necessary, it can be performed in your backyard (using an artificial horizon) and this has been known for many centuries.
 By providing this sample I hope to give some more understanding of the concept.